How To Choose The Best Guitar Strings For Electric Guitar – Reviews And Beginners Guide

 While a low quality guitar can still sound great in the hands of a professional, rusty old strings will make an electric guitar sound awful no matter who is playing.

-Guide to Buying The Best Electric Guitar Strings
+Guide to Buying The Guitar Strings You Need

 For beginners not sure of exactly what they need, a set of medium gauge strings (D’Addario mediums are typically .011-.050) can be a good choice as you will find them well-balanced for general styles of play.